-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that may have resulted.
+Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
+I apologise for any strange sentences and funny mistakes that may have resulted.
 If you read French, click on the French flag below to access the original, correct text:

 Angkor Wat It is the most famous temple, the largest, the most visited.
 It has even become a national symbol: its towers adorn the Cambodian flag.

 In the heart of the city of Khmer kings